NOC-OI/favourite-places/README.md

 ## Exercise Suggestions

+See the lesson content at https://noc-oi.github.io/git-novice/08-collab/index.html for better writeups of these exercises.

 ### Everyone commit to the same repository

 * Everyone in the workshop is given write access to this repository.